OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 Every Office add-in has a manifest.
 There are two types of manifests:

 - **XML manifest:** This is the only type of manifest that is currently supported for production add-ins.
 As the name indicates, it is XML format.
 This type of manifest can't be used for an app that combines an add-in with some other kind of Teams App; that is, some other kind of extension of the Microsoft 365 platform.
 - **unified manifest for Microsoft 365:** This is a JSON-formatted manifest that has been used for years as the manifest for Teams Apps.
-It is supported for add-ins only as a preview currently and shouldn't be used with a production add-in.
+It is supported for add-ins only as a preview currently, and only on Outlook for Windows.
+It shouldn't be used with a production add-in.
 When it releases to general availability, add-ins that use this manifest can be combined with other kinds of Teams Apps in a single app that is installable as a unit whole.

 The remainder of this article is applicable to both types of manifest.